cbib/virhunter/README.md

 After prediction VirHunter produces two `csv` files and one optional `fasta` file:

-1. The first file ends with `_contig_fragments.csv`
-It is an intermediate result containing predictions of the three CNN networks (probabilities of belonging to each of the virus/plant/bacteria class) and of the RF classifier for each fragment of every contig.
+1. The first file ends with `_predicted_fragments.csv` It is an intermediate result containing predictions of the three CNN networks (probabilities of belonging to each of the virus/plant/bacteria class) and of the RF classifier for each fragment of every contig.

-2. The second file ends with `_predicted_contigs.csv`.
+2. The second file ends with `_predicted.csv`.
 This file contains final predictions for contigs calculated from the previous file.
 The field `id` stores the fasta header of a contig, `length` describes its length.
 Columns `# viral fragments`, `# plant fragments` and `# bacterial fragments` store the number of fragments of the contig that received corresponding class prediction by the RF classifier.
 Finally, column `decision` tells you about the final decision given by the VirHunter.

-3. The optional fasta file ends with `_viral_contigs.fasta`.
+3. The optional fasta file ends with `_viral.fasta`.
 It contains contigs that were predicted as viral by VirHunter.
 To generate it you need to set flag `return_viral` to `True` in the config file.

 VirHunter discards from prediction contigs shorter than 750 bp.
 VirHunter model trained on 500 fragment size is used for contigs with length `750 < l < 1500`, while the model trained on fragment size 1000 is used for contigs with `1500 < l`.